 Delivery Partners should advise the CMAG Secretariat in advance of the deadline if the priorities and expected timescales for completion of Impact Assessment are not reasonable and achievable.
 This could be for example, where an Impact Assessment is significantly complex and therefore it would not be reasonably possible to provide up to four Impact Assessments in the requested timescales.

-Where a Delivery Partner does not provide an Impact Assessment for any reason, at the latest two CMAG Meetings after it was requested by the CMAG, the CMAG will determine whether the CM Rules Change Proposal should continue to be progressed in absence of Impact Assessment response for Ofgem decision.
+Where a Delivery Partner does not provide an Impact Assessment (which was formally requested) for any reason, at the latest two CMAG Meetings after it was requested by the CMAG, the CMAG will determine whether the CM Rules Change Proposal should continue to be progressed in absence of Impact Assessment response for Ofgem decision.

 Industry Consultation of CM Rules Change Proposals